Goo-aw233/MSPCManagerHelper/README.md

 ## 👏 Introduction

-This is the "MSPCManagerHelper", an auxiliary tool of the **Microsoft Coporation** computer assistance software "Microsoft PC Manager", which is designed to help users solve problems by providing fast and convenient solutions.
-Welcome to <https://pcmanager.microsoft.com> to download and experience the latest version of Microsoft PC Manager! 😉
+This is a utility `MSPCManagerHelper` designed for **Microsoft Corporation** `Microsoft PC Manager`, this tool is designed to help users to solve the problems encountered to provide fast and convenient solutions.
+Welcome to <https://pcmanager.microsoft.com> to download and try the latest version of Microsoft PC Manager! 😉

 > [!IMPORTANT]
 > We are not organized by Microsoft Coporation or its subsidiaries to write this document, and are not employees of Microsoft Coporation or its subsidiaries.